Stability of Valuations and Koll\'ar Components: Introduction

-Given any klt singularity $(X,o)$, after the necessary minimal model program type result is established (see \cite{BCHM10}), we know that there always exists a Koll\'ar component (see \cite{Pro00} or \cite[Lemma 1]{Xu14}), but it is often not unique (nevertheless, see the discussion in \ref{e-example}.4 for some known special cases for the uniqueness).
-From what we have discussed, instead of an arbitrary Koll\'ar component, we want to study those which are `more stable', and show if it exists, it provides a more canonical object.
-Indeed, we prove that if there is a K-semistable Koll\'ar component, then it gives the unique minimizer of $\hvol(X,o)$ among all Koll\'ar components.
+Given any klt singularity $o\in (X,D)$, after the necessary minimal model program type result is established (see \cite{BCHM10}), we know that there always exists a Koll\'ar component (see \cite{Pro00} or \cite[Lemma 1]{Xu14}), but it is often not unique (nevertheless, see the discussion in \ref{e-example}.4 for some known special cases for the uniqueness).
+From what we have discussed, instead of an arbitrary Koll\'ar component, we want to study those which are `the most stable', and show that they yield canonical objects if exist.
+Indeed, we shall prove that if there is a K-semistable Koll\'ar component, then it gives the unique minimizer of $\hvol_{(X,D),o}$ among all Koll\'ar components (actually even among all divisorial valuations).

 1mm 1mm